-TICKETS ⚠ Take your headphones with you, they are necessary for the visit.
+⚠ Take your wired earphones with you, they are necessary for the visit. (no bluetooth!!)

 Mandinka griots, Mississippi bluesmen playing melancholic tunes, New Orleans bars, Manhattan clubs, Yoruba rhythms, Afrobeat, Maloya chants, samba… from the ska and reggae from Kingston to the hip-hop from the Bronx: the voice, the tempo, the rhythm, the untamed soul of millions of deported slaves has created an incredibly rich musical history.